dreadnode/rigging/docs/topics/callbacks-and-mapping.md

 # [assistant]: <joke>Why did the duck go to the doctor?
 Because he was feeling a little down!</joke>
 # [user]: Please include a cat in your joke
 # [assistant]: <joke>Why was the cat sitting on the computer?
 Because it wanted to keep an eye on the mouse!</joke>

+print(chat.last.parse(Joke))
+# Joke(content='Why was the cat sitting on the computer?
+Because it wanted to keep an eye on the mouse!')
 ```

 1. Returning `True` from this callback tells Rigging to go back to the generator with the supplied